timarcher/Drone/wiki/4-Cube-Orange-Plus-and-Kore-Carrier-Board-Initial-Setup/4-Cube-Orange-Plus-and-Kore-Carrier-Board-Initial-Setup.md

-This page contains details on the initial unboxing and setup of the Cube Orange Plus and Kore Carrier Board.
+This page contains details on the initial setup of the Cube Orange Plus and Kore Carrier Board.

 # YouTube Video